 Why Does Decomposition Solve the Problem?

 The key is that after decomposition, $U_k$ only involves the new policy $\pi_{k+1}$ and the current policy $\pi_k$, completely independent of the structure of the old policy family $\{\pi^{(i)}\}$.
-Therefore, regardless of how different the old policies are from each other, constraining $U_k$ is always feasible—this is precisely the resolution to the infeasibility issue revealed in Observation 3.1.
+So no matter how far apart the old policies are, constraining $U_k$ remains feasible.
+This is exactly how the infeasibility in Observation 5.2 is avoided.

 Control Term Responsible Party Control Mechanism